qiime2/docs/source/install/index.rst

 - ``q2-types``
 - ``q2-vsearch``

-QIIME 2 2023.9 Shotgun distribution
+QIIME 2 2023.9 Shotgun Distribution
 ...................................

-The 2023.9 release of the QIIME 2 Shotgun distribution includes the QIIME 2 framework, ``q2cli`` (a QIIME 2 command-line interface) and the following plugins:
+The 2023.9 release of the QIIME 2 Shotgun Distribution includes the QIIME 2 framework, ``q2cli`` (a QIIME 2 command-line interface) and the following plugins:

 - ``q2-assembly``
 - ``q2-cutadapt``